engrmahabub/wee/syntax/composite.md

 ## Enumeration

 Enumeration is an abstract data set.
 It is a group of identifiers.
-Each identifier represents an integer value starting from 0 to n-1.
+Each identifier represents an integer value starting from 0 to n-1 by default.
 Enumeration values can start with a different number.
-First value is specified using assogm "=" operator.
+First value can be specified using pair-up ":" operator.

 ```
-def TypeName : { name1 = value ,name2 ... }
+def TypeName <: { name₁:2, name₂, name₃}

-let a, b: TypeName
+let a, b, c: TypeName

-set  a := TypeName.name1
+set  a := TypeName.name₁ ;a=2
-set  b := TypeName.name2
+set  b := TypeName.name₂ ;b=3
+set  c := TypeName.name₃ ;c=4
 ```

 **Note:** When element name start with "." no need to use qualifiers for individual values

 ```
 ; using public elements in enumeration
-def TypeName: { .name1, .name2 }
+def TypeName <: { .name1, .name2 }

 let a, b := 0

-set  a := name1 ;a becomes 0
+set  a := name1 ;a = 0
-set  b := name2 ;b becomes 1
+set  b := name2 ;b = 1

 ```